-The parents that we assist usually do not have the knowledge or skill to plan in advance and bring activities to occupy their young children when the parent has an interview with his or her social worker.
+The parents who we assist usually do not have the knowledge or skill to plan in advance and bring activities to occupy their young children when the parent has an interview with his or her social worker.
 It is very difficult for youngsters to sit still and be quiet when they have nothing to do.
 Now they have a neat book to read.
-A hoped for by-product of this gift is the prevention of negative attention.
+A hoped-for by-product of this gift is the prevention of negative attention.

 Over time this program has expanded to providing books for Social Workers to take on their home visits with the children on their caseload.
 This is another way to encourage children to read by being able to provide books or a way for Social Workers to engage with the child by reading a book and asking questions about its content or pictures.

-Our Lobby Book Program has won the prestigious Literacy Award from the Contra Costa County Reading Council.
+Our Book Program has won the prestigious Literacy Award from the Contra Costa County Reading Council.

 As Dr. Seuss once wrote: “The more you read, the more things you’ll know.
 The more you learn, the more places you’ll go.”
 Learning to read is one of the most important childhood skills and can provide children with a tremendous sense of enjoyment.
 By offering books to marginalized children in our community, we hope to help them discover the wonder, excitement, and imagination that comes with reading.